 Don’t worry – the first period begins with just some slight spotting or staining, so you won’t be caught out.
 As periods settle into a pattern you will notice they always begin slowly.
 The first couple of days and nights are the heaviest, then it reduces to spotting again.
 About ½ cup of fluid is lost altogether each period.

 If you don’t have anything with you, ask a teacher – they all know about periods and your school will have supplies of pads.
 In an emergency you can always fold a wad of tissues or toilet paper and put it inside your undies until you get home!
+Get yourself organised with a small supply of pads or tampons in a little pencil case that you can easily take with you to the toilets.

 It’s easier to begin with pads which fit inside your underwear.
 Later on you may like to switch to tampons (worn internally).
 A combination of both can work well.
 Here’s an example –